Short Form Photography Workshops for Photography Lovers, Reykjavik

 Morning workshop daily at 8:00 am (max size 8 persons) breakfast included

 Evening workshop daily at 5:30 pm (max size 8 persons) cocktail included

 Breakfast: select any main dish or pastry and up to two beverages from the regular menu.

 Cocktail: select any drink from the regular menu.

 Whether you are a serious amateur, a professional or someone who enjoys taking pictures on your phone you will benefit from this session and have a chance to also contribute to it.
 The goal is to inspire you, demystify stumbling blocks and set you on a surer path to self-learning.

-The session will take place over two hours giving you plenty of time for one on one guidance with the added benefit of feedback from a sociable group of fellow photography enthusiasts.
+The session will take place over 1.5 hours giving you plenty of time for one on one guidance with the added benefit of feedback from a sociable group of fellow photography enthusiasts.
 The format is a casual but intimate round table discussion set in the enjoyable atmosphere of a great local restaurant or bar.